qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 It's important that different datasets are compatible with each-other prior to analysis.

 * All datasets should be in the same CRS (datum and projection)
-* Rasters should be "co-registered": matching grids
+* Rasters should be "co-registered": matching grids (resolution and orientation)
 * Understand your transformations!
 Some can be "lossy"
 * Optional: Don't keep data you don't need

 ::: {.notes}
-Raster "co-registration" means multiple datasets have the same grid resolution and orientation.

-"Lossy" transformations can not be reversed.
-Potentially lossy operations include reprojection, resampling, and conversion between raster and vector.
+Transformations are operations that change the data in some way.
+Sometimes these changes can be dramatic.
+They can result in the loss of information in the source data.

+Good reminder to track the provenance of data.
+Always back-up source data (and ideally intermediate data as well!).
+Some operations can not be reversed (e.g., downsampling)!

+There are numerious ways that data may be transformed to facilitate an analysis or desired visualization.
+We are going to focus on a few common examples.
 :::